RomanNahryshko/refurbish/docs/PROJECT-DOCUMENTATION.md

 ### 2.2 Grading System
 Phones are assigned grades during the Final Quality Control & Grading phase:
+- **Ungraded (UG)** - Initial state or phones not yet graded
 - **A grade** (the best grade)
 - **B grade**
 - **C grade**
-- **Ungraded (UG)**

 *Note: Initially, stock might come in different grades like A-plus or ungraded (UG).
-Grades are assigned by the QC person using Dr. Phone software.*
+Grades are assigned by the QC person using Dr. Phone software.
+The QC process is standardized across all phone models.*

 ### 2.3 Key Business Processes